Gunki monogatari: Buddhism

 The other chief value system that governs the ethic of gunki monogatari is Buddhism.
-First of all, it is important to note that Buddhism and the warrior ethic are not seen as necessarily opposed to each other.
+First, Buddhism and the warrior ethic are not seen as opposed to each other.
 Despite their inherent differences, the gunki monogatari ethic represents a sort of combination of the two.
 This is possible primarily because the form of Buddhism espoused by gunki monogatari is Amida Buddhism, which teaches that anyone who repents for their sins and calls on Amida Buddha can be reborn in his Western Paradise and achieve enlightenment from there.
 This belief allows warriors, even as they commit acts of violence, to call on Amida's name.
 Furthermore, pursuing enlightenment in this life, according to Amida Buddhism, is impossible because of the deterioration of Buddhist law on earth (mappō).

 Key Buddhist ideas in the gunki monogatari include karma, the idea that current circumstances are punishments or rewards for past actions, and impermanence, the idea that all things on this earth cannot last long.
 These themes appear overtly in short sermon-like interjections in the text.
 Heike monogatari, in particular, can be conceived of as one long sermon on Buddhism.